shakhaout/cifar10_classification/README.md

 ![Data Distribution](https://github.com/shakhaout/cifar10_classification/blob/main/imgs/data_distribution.png)

 Data is normalized before feeding to training or testing.
-I used data augmentation to overcome overfitting.
-Data augmentation parameters are as follows:
-* rotation_range=40
-* width_shift_range=0.2
-* height_shift_range=0.2
-* shear_range=0.2
-* zoom_range=0.2
-* horizontal_flip=True
-* fill_mode='nearest'

-Though I used data augmentation for the imbalanced data total number of data is half than the other classes.
-To overcome this I used balanced data generator function which will randomly oversample the imbalanced data to keep the same ratio for each class in the mini batch.
-In CNN classification and AutoEncoder CNN classification used this.

 ## Training Parameters
 Below are common parameters used for all models,